Maximal signed volume for (multivariate) supermodular quasi-copulas: Introduction

-In \cite{DMPS07,DSPS08}, the authors studied properties of \emph{2-increasing} binary aggregation operators and provided a method for constructing copulas from them.
-In dimensions $d>2$, beyond the class of 2-increasing functions, there exists a hierarchy of intermediate classes satisfying the $k$-increasing property for $k=2,\ldots,d$.
+The notion of \textit{supermodularity} (see, e.g., \cite[Definition~2.1]{KMM11}) coincides with the 2-increasing property in the bivariate case.
+In dimensions $d\geq\emph{} 2$, beyond the class of 2-increasing functions, there exists a hierarchy of intermediate classes satisfying the $k$-increasing property for $k=2,\ldots,d$.
 These classes were introduced in \cite[Section~5]{AGMB17} (see also \cite[Section~6.3]{ARIASGARCIA20201}), extending the volume-based characterization of quasi-copulas to $k$-dimensional slices of the $d$-dimensional box.
 In this way one obtains special subclasses of quasi-copulas: they are strictly contained within the class of all quasi-copulas (corresponding to the 1-increasing property) and contain all copulas (corresponding to the $d$-increasing property).

-The motivation for the present paper is to study the maximal volume problem described above within these intermediate classes of quasi-copulas, and thereby to quantify how restrictive the $k$-increasing property becomes in terms of maximal volumes.
-Our results may also serve as indicators of the ``distance'' between the classes of quasi-copulas (resp.\ copulas) and the class of $k$-increasing quasi-copulas.
-As noted in \cite[Section~6]{AGMB17}, certain properties of bivariate copulas do not extend to higher dimensions $d$, but they do hold for some of the intermediate classes associated with small~$k$, suggesting that quasi-copulas are more closely related to these.
-On the other hand, classes with larger $k$ have been used to study copulas, illustrating the close connection between the two settings.

-In the bivariate case, the 2-increasing property coincides with \textit{supermodularity} (see, e.g., \cite[Definition~2.1]{KMM11}).
-Consequently, the notion of $k$-increasingness can be viewed as a natural generalization of supermodularity to higher dimensions.
-Very recently, a related problem to the main problem of this paper, was studied by Anzilli and Durante \cite{AD26}, who derived bounds on the average $F$-volume of closed rectangles in $[0,1]^2$ for a supermodular aggregation function $F$.
-These average-volume bounds offer an additional perspective for understanding such aggregation functions and, in particular, copulas.
+Consequently, the notion of $k$-increasingness can be viewed as a natural generalization of supermodularity to higher dimensions as we mentioned earlier.
+The Maximal (in absolute value) Negative Volumes (MNV in short) on boxes and their counterpart Maximal Positive Volumes (MPV in short) bring us to their tie Maximal Signed Volumes (MSV for short), thus providing a possible parallel of ARV.